 Accessibility is important because it makes your website available to more people.
 This in return means you’ll get more traffic and more conversions.
 More importantly, it’s the right thing to do.

 Making your site accessible means that you’re treating everyone equally and providing them with equal access to the resources they need.
 It means that you’re putting everyone ahead of yourself, which is a great way to run any business.
-Being required by law, being accessible helps to improve user experience as well.
-Let’s take a closer look at these two factors:

 With more than 10% of internet users in the U.S having some kind of disability, accessibility has also proven to play a significant role business-wise.
 What’s more, Google rewards websites that are built on an accessible framework.
 They tend to be much more usable and therefore increase user engagement and help search engine rankings.

-Accessibility features serve:
+Accessibility features can be used to serve:

-- blind and limited vision users
+- Blind and low-vision users

-- people who are deaf or hard of hearing
+- People who are deaf or hard of hearing

-- individuals with cognitive limitations and use assistive technologies such as screen readers and alternative keyboards
+- Individuals with cognitive limitations and use assistive technologies such as screen readers and alternative keyboards

-- people with mobility disabilities who use assistive technologies such as screen magnifiers or alternative mice
+- People with mobility disabilities who use assistive technologies such as screen magnifiers or alternative mice

-- anyone who simply prefers a different style of interaction
+- Anyone who simply prefers a different style of interaction

-This is reflected in legislation such as the Americans with Disabilities Act (ADA) and Section 508 of the Rehabilitation Act by the US government.
+This is reflected in legislation.
+Such as the Americans with Disabilities Act (ADA) and Section 508 of the Rehabilitation Act by the US government.
 These laws affect the design and development of government sites, higher education institutions, and all businesses that sell products or services online.

-How Does SEO and Accessibility Work Together?
+How Does SEO Accessibility Work?

 The practice of accessibility started in the mid-1980s when Congress passed the Americans with Disabilities Act (ADA).
 This civil rights law prohibits discrimination against people with disabilities and takes legal action against such acts.
 One more thing to note is that Google also penalizes websites that do not have an accessible version.
 This means businesses have to be ADA compliant to have an SEO-friendly site.